vp817/RakNetProtocolDoc/README.md

 When a NACK comes and iterated through and whatever else happen and if the sequence number of this iteration exists in the datagram history and if an internal packet of its internal packets is reliable and if it exists in the retransmission queue and if the the next action time is not 0(of the internal packet in the retransmission queue) then it shall be updated to be the time of this update cycle(in microseconds).

-### Reliable Window
+### Reliable Receive Window

-Reliable window is for received internal packets where it is possible to check if there are duplicates or out of bounds reliable indexes if reliable.
+Reliable receive window is for received internal packets where it is possible to check if there are duplicates or out of bounds reliable indexes if reliable.

 if reliable and is not a split internal packet and the reliable index is lower than the reliable window start(0 by default) or greater than the reliable window end(2048 by default), then it is out of range. if it exists in the reliable window array then it is a duplicate internal packet.